Uniform exponential growth for CAT(0) square complexes: Introduction

 \begin{lemma*} Let $G$ be a group.
 Suppose there exists a constant $C>0$ such that for any finite generating set $S$ of $G$, one can find two elements $u,v\in G$ with $\max\{\abs{u}_S, \abs{v}_S\}< C$ and $u$ and $v$ freely generate a free semigroup.
 Then $\omega(G) \geq \sqrt[C]{2}$ \end{lemma*}

-This method and variations of it often allows one to establish ``uniform uniform exponential growth''.
-Mangahas \cite{Mangahas} proved that finitely generated subgroups of the mapping class group $Mod(S)$ of a surface $S$ which are not virtually abelian have uniform exponential growth with minimal growth rate bounded below by a constant depending only, and necessarily, on $S$.
+This method and variations of it often allow one to establish ``uniform uniform exponential growth''.
+Bucher and de la Harpe considered actions on trees and showed in \cite{BHarpe} that the constant in the above lemma is $\sqrt[4]{2}$ for non-degenerate amalgams and HNN extensions.
+Mangahas \cite{Mangahas} proved that finitely generated subgroups of the mapping class group $Mod(S)$ of a surface $S$ which are not virtually abelian have uniform exponential growth with minimal growth rate bounded below by a constant depending exclusively on the surface $S$.
 Breuillard \cite[Main Theorem]{EB} established a different sort of uniformity for linear groups: for every $d\in \mathbb{N}$ there is $N(d)\in \mathbb{N}$ such that if $K$ is any field and $F$ a finite symmetric subset of $GL_{d}(K)$ containing $1$, either $F^{N(d)}$ contains two elements which freely generate a nonabelian free group, or the group generated by $F$ is virtually solvable.
 We refer the reader to \cite{Button} for further examples.

 In this paper we start the inquiry into proving uniform exponential growth in the context of groups acting on \cat cube complexes.
 We address free group actions on \cat square complexes.
 We do this by proving a more general statement about groups generated by hyperbolic elements.